CSE232-MSU/CSE232/syllabus.md

 ## Lectures

 All lectures are distributed via pre-recorded videos available each week on the course website.
 You are welcome to work ahead of the schedule, however, some videos will be updated as the semester progresses.
-Watching the videos closely (I recommend taking notes) is essential to being able to complete the labs, assignments, and exams in this course.
+Watching the videos closely (I recommend taking notes) is essential to being able to complete the assignments and exams in this course.

 <!--
 ## Laboratory Sessions